Healthy Homes Assessment Anderson Park

 Draught Stopping Anderson Park

-If a draught is perceived as a result of gaps or holes, it requirements to be closed.
+If a draught is felt through gaps that are too large or holes or holes, it needs to be closed.

 What are unreasonable gaps or holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections